vidaud/seta/seta-doc/docs/setup/db_migration.md

 Powerful methods for accessing and analysing the data include ad hoc queries, indexing, and real-time aggregation.[^1]

-MongoDB is a great NoSQL and schema-less database, but when the data schema changes and there is already data in database, is necessary a migration tool to update the existing data.

-In SeTA the DB migration was done with the help of library **mongodb-migrations**[^2]
+In SeTA due to somes changes in the DataBase was necessary to use a migration tool to update the schema with existing data.
+The DB migration was done with the help of library ^^mongodb-migrations^^[^2]

-The procedure as described in the library GitHub project, leads to the execution of the following commands.
+The followed procedure was as described in the library GitHub project, and leads to the execution of the following commands.

 Run in the terminal of the **seta-ui docker container**: